MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ```

 > [!NOTE]
-> This method must only be used after `MSDistribute` has been started, it will always return `false` before start.
+> This method must only be used after `MSDistribute` has been started, it will always return `NO` or `false` before start.

 ## Don't initialize App Center Distribute during development